hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/README.md

 ### Starting the React application and connecting to local Hardhat Network

-Currently, the React application connects to the deployed contract on the Goerli Ethereum testnet.
-It is also possible to run a testnet locally via Hardhat Network by following the following steps:
+To run a testnet locally via Hardhat Network instead of connecting to a contract on Goerli:

 1. In `net-emissions-token-network/interface/packages/contracts/src/addresses.js`, comment out the address associated with the Goerli network and uncomment the address associated with the Hardhat Network (ending in `0aa3`).